JackShkifati28/Wearable-Device-VIP---Wireless/README.md

     const char* ssid = "REPLACE_WITH_YOUR_SSID";
     const char* password = "REPLACE_WITH_YOUR_PASSWORD";
     ```
-3. Upload the code file that's named as "Receiver" to your receiver board – the code is prepared to receive readings from the PCB board that is assembled with TinyPICO board and ADXL345 sensors.
+3. Upload the code file "Receiver" to your receiver board – the code is prepared to receive readings from the PCB board that is assembled with TinyPICO board and ADXL345 sensors.
+The ESP32 IP address should be printed on the Serial Monitor as well as the Wi-Fi channel.
 4. Please refer to the tutorial [esp32-esp-now-wi-fi-web-server](https://randomnerdtutorials.com/esp32-esp-now-wi-fi-web-server/) here if you are not sure about the details in this code snippet.